- Unlimited Diskspace

 Hostgator Load Test

 Once again, in our latest testing Hostgator’s performance in the Load Impact tests was strong.
 They started OK (but not exceptional) but their performance quickly improved even as the number of concurrent users on the site climbed with an average user load time <1 second right up to 100 concurrent users.
 This month the performance was solid all the way through with their average pretty much flat at 0.643 seconds.
 We’ve not always been fans of Hostgator, but their performance in these tests is undeniably strong.
 They miss out on a top recommendation however because their Pingdom test results (below) are not as strong as you might expect based on the Load Impact testing.

 Hostgator Page Speed & Uptime

-Hostgator scored 83 on the YSlow grade which is 2nd only to Bluehost and GreenGeeks, but their average home page load time as recorded by Pingdom was a much less impressive 1.82s.
+Hostgator scored 82 on the YSlow grade which is solid, but their average home page load time as recorded by Pingdom was a less impressive 1.80s.
 This is slower by almost a second compared to the last round of testing.
 Frankly we were very surprised by this given the relatively strong showing by other EIG hosts which we believed to all be on the same centralized server infrastructure, so we are at a little bit of a loss to explain this.

-Our Hostgator review site again scored 100% uptime over the last period according to Pingdom.
+Our Hostgator review site scored 99.98% uptime over the last period according to Pingdom.